Beatriz Brener

 • Parasitism in snakes

-Beatriz Brener, Annelise Amorim Rique, Amanda Leichsenring Diniz, and Patricia Riddell Millar
+Beatriz Brener, Annelise Amorim Rique, Amanda Leichsenring Diniz, Patricia Riddell Millar

 A criação cativa de serpentes tem sido cada vez mais intensificada devido ao seu uso como pet, conservação de animais selvagens, importância em pesquisas, desenvolvimento tecnológico, produção de soro antipeçonha e outros produtos.
 O parasitismo nestes animais é frequente, podendo atingir alta carga parasitária, a qual pode ser intensificada com o estresse de cativeiro que leva à depressão do sistema imunológico.
 Os parasitos não apenas influenciam na viabilidade dos animais mantidos em cativeiro, como também podem ter potencial zoonótico.
 Esta revisão visa auxiliar profissionais da área na manutenção adequada de serpentes em cativeiro.